I'm attempting to build an Arduino-powered coffee machine named PourBot.

-First discovery: the kettle's control electronics are regulated to 5V, which is what the Arduino operates with!
+First discovery: the kettle's control electronics are regulated to 5V, which is what the Arduino operates with (and is pretty standard)!
 This means no extra work to communicate with the kettle, I can jump wires straight to the Arduino.

 The Kettle's base has three states: without Kettle, idle, and on.

 Without the Kettle, the LED does not display its temperature, so I started measuring the voltages over the wires in this state.
 From yellow-to-red, they were:

 - 0 (Red)